loqi/outlaw_rails/doc/resources.markdown

 routes.
 A route is mapped only if it is listed in the `:provide` option (set to the `:default` mnemonic by default), *and is not* listed in the `:omit` option (set empty by default).

+**`:only`** `String`, `Symbol`, or `Array` (not inherited by inner code blocks)
+**`:except`** `String`, `Symbol`, or `Array` (not inherited by inner code blocks)
+Specify which of the seven default actions should be routed to. :only and :except may be set to :all, :none, an action name or a list of action names.
+By default, routes are generated for all the standard actions.

+For example:

+	map.outlaw_resources :post, :only=>[:index,:show] do |post|
+	  post.outlaw_resources :comment, :except=>[:update,:destroy]
+	  end

+...will map these...

+	yes               post_root GET    /post                           PostController#index
+	no                          POST   /post                           PostController#create
+	yes              post_index GET    /post/index                     PostController#index
+	no                 post_new GET    /post/new                       PostController#new
+	yes                 post_id GET    /post/:id                       PostController#show
+	no                          PUT    /post/:id                       PostController#update
+	no                          DELETE /post/:id                       PostController#destroy
+	no             post_id_edit GET    /post/:id/edit                  PostController#edit
+	yes    post_id_comment_root GET    /post/:post_id/comment          CommentController#index
+	yes                         POST   /post/:post_id/comment          CommentController#create
+	yes   post_id_comment_index GET    /post/:post_id/comment/index    CommentController#index
+	yes     post_id_comment_new GET    /post/:post_id/comment/new      CommentController#new
+	yes      post_id_comment_id GET    /post/:post_id/comment/:id      CommentController#show
+	no                          PUT    /post/:post_id/comment/:id      CommentController#update
+	no                          DELETE /post/:post_id/comment/:id      CommentController#destroy
+	yes post_id_comment_id_edit GET    /post/:post_id/comment/:id/edit CommentController#edit

+Don't confuse these options with the `:provide` and `:omit` options.
+While the functionality of the two approaches often overlaps, they are not identical. `:only` and `:except` were introduced in Rails 2.3 and are supported for compatibility.
+The `:only` and `:expept` options receive action names, while `:provide` and `:omit` receive route mnemonics.

 **`:collection`** Hash
 **`:member`** Hash
 **`:new`** Hash